-What are spot colours ?
+What are spot colors ?
 Spot color, also known as solid color or Pantone color, is a term used in the printing industry to refer to a specific color that is printed using a pre-mixed ink.
-Spot colors are typically used when a design requires a specific color that cannot be achieved using the CMYK printing process (which uses a combination of cyan, magenta, yellow, and black inks to create a wide range of colors).
+These colors are typically used when a design requires a specific color that cannot be achieved using the CMYK printing process (which uses a combination of cyan, magenta, yellow, and black inks to create a wide range of colors).

 Spot colors are created using a standardized color matching system developed by Pantone Inc., a company that specializes in color technology.
 Each spot color is identified by a unique name and number and is represented by a pre-mixed ink formula that specifies the amounts of ink (or other colorants) needed to achieve the desired color.

-A. Brand Colors:
+A. Brand Colors

 If you have specific brand colors that need to be reproduced consistently, spot colors are the best choice.
-Spot colors allow for precise color matching, ensuring that your brand colors look the same across different print materials.
+These colors allow for precise color matching, ensuring that your brand colors look the same across different print materials.
 Examples of print materials are packaging paper, plastics & alumimum used in the making of Badges and Name Tag, ID cards, medals

-B. Metallic or Fluorescent Colors:
+B. Metallic or Fluorescent Colors

 Metallic or fluorescent colors are difficult to achieve using CMYK printing.
 Spot colors are the best option for reproducing these colors accurately.

-C. Color Accuracy:
+C. Color Accuracy

 When designing for color printing with spot colors, there are 5 tips you can follow to ensure the best results:

-1. Use Pantone’s official color swatch book:
+1. Use Pantone’s official color swatch book

 The Pantone color swatch book provides the most accurate representation of the colors you will be using in your design.
 This is especially important for spot color printing, as you want to make sure that the colors you choose are consistent across all print materials.

-2. Use a limited color palette:
+2. Use a limited color palette

 With spot color printing, each color requires its own printing plate (used in offset printing and stencils in screen printing).
 When running through the press, more colors increase the cost of printing.
 Limiting the number of colors help to keep costs down while still achieving a great design.

-3. Consider how colors will print on different materials:
+3. Consider how colors will print on different materials

 Spot colors can appear differently on different materials, such as paper versus plastic.
 When designing for spot color printing, it’s important to consider how the colors will appear on the intended material.

-4. Test your colors before printing:
+4. Test your colors before printing

 Always test your colors before printing your final design.
 This can help you catch any issues with color accuracy or consistency before the final print run.

-5. Use spot colors strategically:
+5. Use spot colors strategically